WLCG-AuthZ-WG/common-jwt-profile/profile.md

 Authorization may be based on the `wlcg.groups` claim.
 The value of the `wlcg.groups` claim is an ordered JSON array of case-sensitive strings reflecting the asserted group membership of the subject of the token.

 For authorization purposes, group membership is considered hierarchical.
 That is, membership in a child group (`/cms/uscms`) implies membership in the parent group.
-For authorization, calculated implied group memberships should be added to the end of the group list.
+For authorization, calculated implied group memberships MUST be added to the end of the group list.
 That is, the following list of groups:

 ```
 wlcg.groups = ["/cms/uscms", "/production"]